UNDERNEATH ARE THE EVERLASTING ARMS

 That day very well could come to America.
 We have brought Divine judgment on our land by abortion, by accepting the homosexual lifestyle, by tolerating the degrading of Christ so that He no longer is to be mentioned publicly in any significant gathering of people.

 We have seen the abominable performances that are supposed to entertain us on the stage.
 We have accepted the increasing nudity without rebelling fiercely against it.
 Little by little the knowledge of God is being driven from the land.

 God has a way of leaving wherever He is not wanted.

 We have sown to the flesh, we in America, and now we are going to reap the harvest.
 And the harvest will be cruel, grim, and bitter.

-I personally am not certain change can be made by political means.
-In order for the course of America to be changed there would have to be widespread repentance and renunciation of sin on the part of the majority of Christian people.
+I am not certain change can be made by political means.
+In order for the course of America to be changed, there would need to be widespread repentance and renunciation of sin on the part of the majority of Christian people.

 Only a total turning away from the doctrines of lawless grace and escape by rapture, and a return to righteous behavior, could possibly avert the chaos on the horizon.
 Even now it may be too late!
 When the members of the Bride go out to buy oil, the door may be shut.

 pretend that God did not tell us to “come out from the ways of the